gogs/docs/en-US/intro/faqs.md

 ```
 #### How do I use Caddy with Reverse Proxy?

-Add following server block to your Caddyfile and reload the configuration:
+Add the following server block to your Caddyfile and reload the configuration:

 ```
 git.example.com {